Sesame Seeds: Benefits, Uses, Side Effects and More!

 Anti-arthritic, anti-inflammatory, and antioxidant effects of sesame seeds and sesame seed oil are owing to sesamol, a bioactive substance found in sesame seeds.
 It might be responsible for preventing pro-inflammatory chemical synthesis.

 It may also be linked to lowering the presence of Streptococcus bacteria, a common bacterium that can cause problems in the mouth.
-Oil pulling with sesame oil can help reduce dental plaque as well as improve gum health.10 You must consult a qualified dentist for proper advice and guidance.
+Oil pulling with sesame oil can help reduce dental plaque as well as improve gum health10.
+You must consult a qualified dentist for proper advice and guidance.

 Due to its anxiolytic impact, sesame seeds can be beneficial in the treatment of anxiety.
-They might also have antioxidant capabilities, which aid in the elimination of free radicals and the reduction of stress-related anxiety.15 You must consult a doctor and consume any herb only under their supervision.
+They might also have antioxidant capabilities, which aid in the elimination of free radicals and the reduction of stress-related anxiety15.
+You must consult a doctor and consume any herb only under their supervision.

-Though studies show the benefits of sesame seeds against various disease conditions, these studies are insufficient and there is a need for further studies to establish the true extent of the benefits of sesame seeds on human health.
+Though studies show the benefits of sesame seeds against various disease conditions, these studies are insufficient, and there is a need for further studies to establish the true extent of the benefits of sesame seeds on human health.

 Not only are sesame seeds a great source of protein, but the protein they contain is also complete.
 In fact, the ratio of essential amino acid content in sesame protein is remarkably similar to that of the human body.
-This means that sesame seeds may provide us with all the essential amino acids our bodies need for optimal health.
+This means that sesame seeds may provide us with all the essential amino acids our bodies need for optimal health17.

 Dr. Smita Barode, B.A.M.S, M.S.